With these free instructions you will create beautiful motifs, great for creating clothes or unique Christmas tree ornaments.

-For this lace spoke circle, I used cotton thread size 10 and a 2 mm crochet hook.
+For the Crochet Lace Spoke Circle, I used cotton thread size 10 and a 2 mm crochet hook.
 Its final size is 9 cm (3,5 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

-If you decide to stiffen the motif you will also need white pva glue, stainless steel pins (or toothpicks), plastic wrap and some kind of foam/blocking board.
+If you decide to stiffen your motifs in order to use them as Christmas tree decorations, you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.

 Make a magic ring.